7vik-dev/main-website-/README.md

    - **Build Command**: Leave blank (not needed for static sites).
    - **Publish Directory**: `.` (the root directory).
 6. Click **Create Static Site**.
-7. Render will automatically deploy your site and provide you with a live URL (e.g., `https://your-portfolio-name.onrender.com`).
+7. Render will automatically deploy your site and provide you with a live URL .

 ## Connect with Me